 Originally, I hail from Charleston, South Carolina, where I was born and raised.
 I came north to Boston University for college, where I graduated with a B.A. in religion and English literature.
 In Boston, I became deeply involved in interfaith activism, leading the Boston University Interfaith Council, where I coordinated discussions and interfaith service events among many Boston-area colleges.

 A longtime fondness for the written word also inspired me to work with the Boston University Literary Society, where I was editor-in-chief for the literary journal Coup d’Etat.
 I continue to write poetry and be involved in creative writing communities today.

-At Claremont School of Theology, an intentionally interreligious institute, I remained engaged in interfaith work and social justice advocacy, focusing particularly on racial justice and its many intersections and involved in leadership for multiple LA-area social justice organizations.
+After that, I headed west to Claremont School of Theology in Southern California, an intentionally interreligious institute.
+There, I remained engaged in interfaith work and social justice advocacy, focusing particularly on racial justice and its many intersections and involved in leadership for multiple LA-area social justice organizations.